arh91/Kafka-Demo-Backend/README.md

 ### How to Install Kafka

-1. Download Kafka: Go to the official Apache Kafka downloads page and download the latest binary release (e.g., kafka_2.13-3.6.0).
+* Download Kafka: Go to the official Apache Kafka downloads page and download the latest binary release (e.g., kafka_2.13-3.6.0).

-2. Extract and Move the Folder: It's recommended to place Kafka in a permanent location on your system.
+* Extract and Move the Folder: It's recommended to place Kafka in a permanent location on your system.
 For example:

-&emsp; - On Windows: C:\Kafka
+  - On Windows: C:\Kafka

-&emsp; - On Linux/macOS: /usr/local/kafka or inside your home directory ~/kafka
+  - On Linux/macOS: /usr/local/kafka or inside your home directory ~/kafka

 3. Set Environment Variables (Optional but Recommended): Add the bin directory to your system’s PATH: